nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `deletetime <module code> <week number>`

 * The `module code` is valid.
-* The `week number` must be between 1 and 13 inclusive.
+* The `week number` must be a whole number between 1 and 13 inclusive.

 Example of usage: